mramitpatel/mramitpatel.github.io/app/projects/_posts/2014-12-20-lasik-plus.md

 type: web redesign
 client: JLL
-role: "Creative Direction, Art Direction, Design"
+role: "Creative Direction, Art Direction, Design | UnitOneNine"
 description: "A responsive redesign for increased user conversions."
 link: "http://www.lasikplus.com"

-summary: "LasikPlus partnered with UnitOneNine to redesign a website built for the 21st century."
+summary: "LasikPlus.com was redesigned to focus on conversions, reponsivity and mobile bookings."

 overview: "LasikPlus is one of the nations largest providers of Laser eye treatments.
 I crafted a site that informs, educates and convert users into active bookings.<br><br>The result was a full redesign involving redesigned color palettes, image treatments and ultimately evolved digital branding.
 The site is responsive across all devices and utilizes ExpressionEngine as a CMS."